 On October 29, the NCAA released a statement regarding their decision, the full version of which can be read here:

-“The NCAA’s announcement was vague, but it had to be because they haven’t reached any conclusions,” said Len Elmore, former NBA player, sports broadcaster, and now a professor at Columbia University’s Sports Management Program.
+Secondly, the NCAA’s announcement was vague, but it had to be because they haven’t reached any conclusions,” said Len Elmore, former NBA player, sports broadcaster, and now a professor at Columbia University’s Sports Management Program.
 “Yet they did realize they had to do something.
-Name, image, and likeness, unlike athletic performance, is your natural property right.”
+Name, image, and likeness, unlike athletic performance, is your natural property right.

 The passing of this bill has truly opened the floodgates as it relates to college recruiting.
 Gone are the days of student-athletes being unable to profit off their image or likeness and the universities solely reaping the financial benefits.
 The NCAA is working on a system to put in place that gives players the right to be compensated for any use of their image or likeness, from game footage or pictures of them, to the use of their name on replica jerseys being sold by the university.